 Why Salisbury Plain?

-Nice big landing place for spaceships perhaps?
-Not very likely.
-What is more probable is that the landscape chose itself.
+It's much more likely that the landscape chose itself.
 Ancient Britain was covered by forests.
-A large open space, thousand of acres of chalk grassland, would have been rare and special.
-I can tell you myself, that even today, driving across Salisbury plain in the dark of night, its mysterious earthworks looming blank against a starry sky, can be a transcendant, almost supernatural experience.
+A large open space, thousands of acres of treeless chalk grassland, would have been rare and special.
+Even today, driving across Salisbury plain in the dark of night, its mysterious earthworks looming blank against a starry sky, can be a transcendent, almost supernatural experience.

-Then, there is the matter of the lines.
-No not ley lines.
-Aerial photography, excavations and geophysical surveys have revealed grooves - known as periglacial stripes - that run parallel to the Avenue at the Stonehenge site and coincidentally line up with the axis of the solstice.
-It is possible that the farming people who settled the area and who closely observed seasonal signs noticed the alignment of these natural geological features and chose the site and position of Stonehenge because of them.
+And the lines, known as periglacial stripes that coincidentally line up with the axis of the solstice are natural geological features.
+The farming people who settled the area and who closely observed seasonal signs noticed the alignment with the change of seasons and chose the site and position of Stonehenge because of them.

 What Was Stonehenge Used For?

 Take your pick: Druid worship, burials, harvest festivals, animal sacrifices, solstice celebrations, communal rituals, a healing center, a farming calendar, a defensive earthwork, a signal to the gods, an alien landing strip.
 There are dozens of theories about what Stonehenge was used for.
 And over the years, archaeological excavations have found evidence of most of these activities (except aliens - so far).
 The discovery of at least 150 burials in the area is a relatively recent finding, for example.

 The fact is, the ritual landscape that Stonehenge is a part of was in use by different human societies for thousands of years.
 It's likely that it had a variety of different uses over the millennia.
 We may never fully understand this mysterious place, but archaeologists and historians are getting closer all the time.

 When To Go